 Good Compliments For Your Spouse

 When you want to flatter your spouse and make them feel appreciated, try giving them one of the compliments above.
 They will greatly appreciate how caring you are, and your marriage will likely be much more satisfying.
-If for whatever reason your spouse still does not feel appreciated in your marriage, couples counseling can be a great resource.
-A counselor will address how you and your spouse feel and help you use effective methods to communicate better.
+If for whatever reason, your spouse still does not feel appreciated in your marriage, couples counseling can be a great resource.
+A counselor will address how you and your spouse feel and help you use effective communication methods.
 You and your spouse deserve to feel appreciated by one another, and giving compliments should always be a top priority in your marriage.

 Frequently Asked Questions (FAQs)